I am an Art Psychotherapist - HCPC Registered.

 with a

-INTEGRATIVE FRAMEWORK guiding
+a core INTEGRATIVE FRAMEWORK guiding

 diverse ELEMENTS